-Human Resource professionals like us who may represent consulting companies, business HR have a responsibility today to advise, handle and address a critical situation which Corona Virus Pandemic has posed.
-Continuous communication, Awareness, Education, and Participation of employees will be extremely effective; the easier we can make it for them to participate, the greater the engagement we will achieve and together we can devise a coping strategy.
+Human Resource professionals like us who may represent HR Outsourcing companies have a responsibility today to advise, handle and address a critical situation that Corona Virus Pandemic has posed.
+Continuous communication, Awareness, Education, and Participation of employees will be extremely effective; the easier we can make it for them to participate, the greater the engagement we will achieve, and together we can devise a coping strategy.

 Some of the critical roles of HR in COVID – 19 are mentioned below:

 Awareness and Information flow:

 We can be proactive and share accurate information with our employees, management team, and employees at the client end about coronavirus.
 To avoid the spread of misinformation, we should share authentically reliable information with employees to ensure they’re relying on facts, not hearsay.
 Virtual HR Services should ensure that employees aren’t sharing false information or gossiping about others or other practices in-country, globally; as each company has a different work culture and no single solution exists today for all.

 HR teams should keep employees safe at work by educating them about:

 - Symptoms of Novel Coronavirus can be informed if taken from reliable Sources like DOH.

 - On how to avoid potential risks in travel or at the workplace.

 - Information about Health care institutions offering assistance